Normality-Guided Distributional Reinforcement Learning for Continuous Control: Approach

 \section{Approach}

-In this section, we introduce experimental results that the return distribution often appears normal with variance decreasing linearly in timestep, as MC-CLT would predict.
-We argue that existing quantile distributional value functions yield estimates where variance is \emph{increasing} with timestep.
-We present a method for obtaining the standard deviation required for time-dependent normal distributional reinforcement learning and then introduce a method for obtaining the target of $V^{D, \pi}$ using it.
-Finally, we discuss how to measure the uncertainty of the current $V^{D, \pi}$'s estimation for each state and use it for policy updates.
+In this paper, we introduce a method that leverages the distributional property of value distribution, assuming normality in continuous tasks.
+The objective of this approach is to determine the impact of individual samples on policy updates.
+We argue that existing quantile distributional value functions yield estimates where variance \emph{increases} with timestep.
+To handle this issue, we guide our distributional value function $V^{D, \pi}$ using quantile bars of a normal distribution derived from variance and return.
+Furthermore, we discuss how to measure the uncertainty (or accuracy) of the current estimation of $V^{D, \pi}$ for each state and incorporate this measure into policy updates.
+We also further discuss scenarios where a task doesn't satisfy the normality condition in Appendix~\ref{appendix_discussion}.